 By land, sea and sky, Lanai's riches are yours to discover.
 There are "no worries" on Lanai.

-PLEASE NOTE: Four Seasons Resort Lanai is closed until July 1st and Sensei Lanai, A Four Seasons Resort is closed until September 1st.
+PLEASE NOTE: Four Seasons Resort Lanai and Sensei Lanai, A Four Seasons Resort are closed until November 20th.
 Reservations can be confirmed now for stays after those dates.
 Contact us for assistance.

 Dole Park, the town square in Lanai City, is a charming place to visit, with many boutique shops, family-owned eateries and a peaceful, relaxing ambiance.
 All the shops are worth a visit, so you might want to set aside at least a couple hours to visit several of the shops, including The Local Gentry.
 It's primarily a clothing store, but it has a lot of great gift items, locally made products and souvenirs.
 Jenna, the owner, would be delighted to have you stop by for a look around.